waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### F. Key Items Obtained
 - **SUPER ROD:** From Fishing Guru in house on Route 12 (accessed via warp at (12, 78)).

 ## III.
-Agent & Tool Development Log (v62)
+Agent & Tool Development Log (v63)
 ### A. Development Priorities
+- **`dungeon_navigator` tool:** CRITICAL PRIORITY.
+The tool must be redefined with a robust traversal algorithm (e.g., DFS) to ensure it can generate complete and valid exploration paths for complex dungeons.
-- **`pathfinder` tool improvement:** The current BFS-based tool is too simple and fails in complex dungeons.
+- **`pathfinder` tool improvement:** The current BFS-based tool is too simple.
 It must be improved or replaced with a more robust pathfinding algorithm (e.g., A*) that can handle dynamic obstacles and complex map features.

 ### B. Active Agents & Tools
 - `pc_navigator_agent` (v2) - Reliable